searleser97/cpbooster/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-**Please complete the following information:**
+**Please complete the following information:** cpbooster version: run `cpb -v` to get this information
 OS: (e.g. Windows, Arch, Ubuntu, MacOS, ...)
 Using Vim? : (yes, no)
 Using Neovim? : (yes, no)